bricepollock/swift-snippets/README.md

 # swift-snippets
 Snippets of swift code

-Each snippet comes with some test code.
-Download the repo and run tests to validate.
+Each snippet comes with some test code or example application.

 Current Projects:
- * Max for optionals
+ * Max for optionals (run tests to validate)
+ * HTML Rendering in TableViewCell